 Flexo printing is more commonly associated with uses in flexible plastics and other non-porous materials such as film, labels, foil, and other packaging.

-Offset also uses a plate, but it works in a different manner than flexo.
-Offset plates are usually made of metal, and the printing ink is transferred via the plate to a rubber piece of material (often this is called a "blanket") and then to the printing surface.
+How does offset printing work differently than flexo?
+The offset printing process also uses a plate, usually made of metal, and the printing ink is transferred via the plate to a rubber piece (often called a "blanket") and then to the printing surface.

-Offset is most commonly used to print on paper (think: newspapers and magazines), as a flat and smooth surface is required for printing.
+Printers most commonly use offset on paper (think newspapers and magazines), applications where a flat and smooth surface is paramount to success.

 Offset Printing vs Flexo Printing: Key Differences

 There are also several important difference between offset and flexo printing.